-The Addlestone Early Childhood Program provides a comprehensive, DSS licensed program for young children, from 18 months to five years.
-The program is under the direct supervision of the Early Childhood Director and the Early Childhood Coordinator.
+The Addlestone Early Childhood Program provides a comprehensive, DSS licensed program for young children, from 12 months to five years.
+The program is under the direct supervision of the Early Childhood Director.
 Addlestone employs degreed teachers, assistant teachers, and support personnel.